mampfes/hacs_waste_collection_schedule/doc/source/midsussex_gov_uk.md

 ## How to get the source arguments

 Search for your collection schedule on the address on the [Mid-Sussex District Council](https://www.midsussex.gov.uk/waste-recycling/bin-collection/) site to see how they format your address.
-General rule seems to be `HOUSE_NAME, HOUSE_NUMBER STREET POSTCODE` but how it can vary for multi-occupancy buildings etc, so you may need to adjust which parts of the address are used for each arg.
+General rule seems to be `HOUSE_NAME, HOUSE_NUMBER STREET POSTCODE` but it can vary for multi-occupancy buildings etc, so you may need to adjust which parts of the address are used for each arg.